The vortex method for 2D ideal flows in exterior domains: The vortex method

-\begin{remark} Removing the harmonic part $H(x)$ from \eqref{BS exterior} and the circulation condition in \eqref{elliptic2} and \eqref{eq uR}, the above main result can be readily adapted to describe an ideal fluid inside a bounded domain.
-It is also possible to consider obstacles with several connected components by prescribing a circulation condition for each obstacle.
+where $\gamma_i\in\mathbb{R}$ is the prescribed circulation around each connected component.
+The corresponding systems \eqref{eq uR} and \eqref{point vortex} undergo similar modifications.
+Theorem \ref{main theo} can then be adapted to account for multiple circulations $\gamma_i$.

 Finally, one can also adapt the methods in this work to handle flows with non-zero velocities at infinity.
 Note, however, that the consideration of non-smooth domains (with corners and cusps, for instance) would require subtle and nontrivial adaptations (particularly altering the analysis conducted in Section~\ref{vortex sheet}, below) which we leave for other works. \end{remark}

 Numerically, we indeed verify that the system \eqref{point vortex} is always invertible for large $N$, and that, on any compact set $K$, the flow $u_{\rm app}^N$ (given in \eqref{approx}) converges in the $L^\infty$-norm faster than any $N^{-\kappa}$ with $\kappa>0$ for a regular distribution of points.
 Deviations from a regular grid yields a slower convergence.
 The rate obtained in Theorem \ref{main theo} may however not be optimal in the case of random perturbations (of size $N^{-\kappa-1}$) of the uniform grid, because numerical simulations indicate faster convergence than $N^{-\kappa}$.